pfptcommunity/ser-mail-api-csharp/README.md

 Client client = new("<client_id>", "<client_secret>");

+// Create a new Message object
+Message message = new("This is a test email", new MailUser("sender@proofpoint.com", "Joe Sender"));

 // Add content body
 message.AddContent(new Content("This is a test message", ContentType.Text));
 message.AddContent(new Content("<b>This is a test message</b>", ContentType.Html));